Board of Directors

 David Nutter: Graduate of Tufts College and Columbia University and a community planner with 50 years’ experience in preparing master plans for urban and rural counties, villages, towns and cities.
 Resident in Asheville with his wife Ellen, also a planner, for 10 years.
 Has served on Asheville GW Commission, Thomas Wolfe Memorial Advisory Committee, Asheville Multimodal Transportation Commission, and Asheville I-26 Aesthetics Committee.

-Mel Scholl: Retired in 2015 and joined CB board; grew up in Wisconsin, grad school
+Mel Scholl: Mell retired in 2015 and joined CB board; grew up in Wisconsin, grad school

 in Madison; moved here from Seattle—all places with great greenways.
 Been here for 15 years and want